omarreis/FlapLabel/README.md

 Note that you can only use characters that are in your charset

 ## Example
-Compile and run TesFlapLabel.dpr ( see screen shot )
+Compile and run TestFlapLabel.dpr ( see screen shot )

 ## videos